tsh2/driver-twitter2/README.md

 # databox-driver-twitter-stream
-A Databox driver to stream data from twitter in to a datastore
+A Databox driver to stream data from twitter